ahmetmikailbayindir/My-Portfolio/portfolio-projects/README.md

 **Course**: CST8342 - Windows Administration
 **Skills**: Active Directory, Group Policy, Exchange Server, PowerShell automation

-**Projects**:
+**What I Built**:
-- **Active Directory Setup**: Complete AD infrastructure with OUs, users, groups, and GPOs
+- **Active Directory Setup**: I designed and deployed a complete AD infrastructure with proper OU structure, users, groups, and GPOs
-- **Exchange Server Configuration**: Email server setup with SMTP/POP3/IMAP protocols
+- **Exchange Server Configuration**: Set up an email server from scratch - learned how SMTP, POP3, and IMAP actually work
-- **DNS Administration**: DNS zones, SPF records, and mail server configuration
+- **DNS Administration**: Configured DNS zones and SPF records for email security
-- **PowerShell Automation**: Bulk user creation scripts from CSV
+- **PowerShell Automation**: My favorite project!
+Automates creating 50+ AD users from a CSV file in under 2 minutes

-**Key Highlights**:
+**What I Learned**:
-- ✅ Enterprise Windows Server administration
+- Windows Server administration is complex but logical once you understand the architecture
-- ✅ PowerShell scripting for automation (50+ users in minutes)
+- PowerShell is incredibly powerful for automation - why do manually what you can script?
-- ✅ Email infrastructure and security (SPF records)
+- Email infrastructure has so many moving parts (DNS, SPF, protocols) but they all connect
-- ✅ Professional documentation with diagrams
+- Good documentation today saves hours of troubleshooting tomorrow

 ---